Chiang0111/2022-Soochow-University-Dissertation/README.md

 ## Usage

-To run the analysis, open the `2022大學生論文.ipynb` notebook in Jupyter and follow the steps provided.
+To run the analysis, open the `Dissertation_code.ipynb` notebook in Jupyter and follow the steps provided.
 Ensure you have the necessary data files in the `data/` directory.

 ## Contributing